 by Made in Space

-Our appreciation to Grant Lowery and Made in Space for permission to publish news about the company’s inspiring work toward made in space.
+Our appreciation to Grant Lowery and Made in Space for permission to publish news about the company’s exciting progress toward made in space.

 For Further Information:

 About Made in Space

 Founded in 2010 with the goal of enabling in-space manufacturing, Made in Space set out to radically impact how we do space missions today.
 Made in Space’s team members and advisors include successful entrepreneurs (Aaron Kemmer, Jason Dunn, Mike Chen, Jason Lam, Alison Lewis), experienced space experts (three-time astronaut Dan Barry, Mission Lead Mike Snyder) and key 3D printing experts (Scott Summit, Gonzalo Martinez).

 Made in Space has partnered with top 3D printing companies to leverage this technology for use in space.
 The company’s Unique Innovation Lab has done over 20,000+ hours of testing of various 3D printing technologies, off-the-shelf and custom-built printers, and dozens of printer components.